-Certain legal matters, including the validity of the common stock offered through this prospectus, will be passed upon for us by Goodwin, Procter & Hoar LLP.
-Gilbert G. Menna, the sole stockholder of Gilbert G. Menna, P.C., a partner of Goodwin, Procter & Hoar LLP, serves as an Assistant Secretary of Boston Properties.
-Certain partners of Goodwin, Procter & Hoar LLP or their affiliates, together with Mr. Menna, own approximately 20,000 shares of our common stock.
-Goodwin, Procter & Hoar LLP occupies approximately 26,000 square feet at 599 Lexington Avenue, New York, NY under a lease with Boston Properties that expires in 2002.
+Certain legal matters, including the validity of the common stock offered through this prospectus, will be passed upon for us by Goodwin Procter LLP.
+Gilbert G. Menna, the sole stockholder of Gilbert G. Menna, P.C., a partner of Goodwin Procter LLP, serves as one of our Assistant Secretaries.
+Mr. Menna, and other partners of Goodwin Procter LLP, together own approximately 20,000 shares of our common stock.
+Goodwin Procter LLP occupies approximately 54,043 square feet at our property at 599 Lexington Avenue, New York, New York under a lease that expires in 2008.